nus-cs2103-AY2324S2/tp/README.md

 [![codecov](https://codecov.io/gh/AY2324S2-CS2103T-T09-4/tp/graph/badge.svg?token=WAIOG42WJK)](https://codecov.io/gh/AY2324S2-CS2103T-T09-4/tp)

 # TA Helper
 > TA Helper is more than just a tool; it's your ultimate companion in navigating the complexities of teaching assistance in computer science modules.
-Embrace the simplicity and efficiency of managing your classes with TA Helper today!
+Embrace the simplicity and efficiency of managing your classLists with TA Helper today!

 TA Helper is a comprehensive tool designed to significantly ease the administrative and organizational challenges faced by Teaching Assistants (TAs) handling computer science modules.
-With its core focus on facilitating the management of student groups and enhancing the efficiency of classroom administration, TA Helper stands as an essential platform for TAs who are tasked with overseeing numerous classes and students.
+With its core focus on facilitating the management of student groups and enhancing the efficiency of classroom administration, TA Helper stands as an essential platform for TAs who are tasked with overseeing numerous classLists and students.

 ![Ui](docs/images/Ui.png)